-Interview
+Assessment and Interview

-Following shortlisting, it is intended that the selection process will involve an assessment and interview against the criteria, key skills and competencies for the role.
+Following shortlisting, it is intended that the selection process will involve a separate assessment and interview against the criteria, key skills and competencies for the role.
 Panels may test any aspect of either the essential or desirable criteria, or key skills.
 Additional stages to the selection process may be required.
 It is intended that the assessment will take place remotely and the interview process will take place either remotely or in person in our offices in Belfast.
-Candidates will be informed of interview arrangements closer to the time.
+Candidates will be informed of assessment and interview arrangements closer to the time.
 You will be notified of the outcome (successful/unsuccessful) by email.